 We don't recommend using strong chemical drain cleaners for clogged shower drains because of the danger they pose to people and the damage they cause to plumbing systems.
 They are rarely effective for clearing a blocked, slow-moving drain, and they get in the way of other, more helpful solutions.

 When Should You Call a Plumber for Clogged Shower Drains?

-If you live in Ottawa, including areas such as Edinburgh, Vanier or Lower Town, and need a reliable, local plumbing service with licensed, courteous plumbers, feel free to contact our experienced team at Mr. Rooter Plumbing of Ottawa.
+If you live in Ottawa, including areas such as Edinburgh, Vanier, or Lower Town, and need a reliable, local plumbing service with licensed, courteous plumbers, feel free to contact our experienced team at Mr. Rooter Plumbing of Ottawa.
 We're available 24/7 for convenient appointments and plumbing emergencies.
-Call us at (613) 746-0000 to schedule service.
+Call us today to schedule service.